-BRIDGE’s grid analytics experts help utility organizations manage and extract value from vast data sources, uncovering new insights and converting that information into actionable intelligence.
+BRIDGE’s analytics experts help utility organizations manage and extract value from vast data sources, uncovering new insights and converting that information into actionable intelligence.

 Effectively leveraging utility information assets, including operational and sensor data, customer information, and network and engineering performance information, is critical to the success of utilities.
 Utility organizational leaders recognize that analytics are a critical part of improving operational performance considering the aging workforce and a diverse and developing marketplace fueled by distributed resources and new market players.